 It is essential that the fire risk assessor is a competent person, and the fire risk assessor has a duty of care to the organisation on which legislation imposes a requirement for the fire risk assessment.

 However, the ultimate responsibility for the adequacy of the fire risk assessment under the Regulatory Reform Order (Fire Safety) 2005, the Fire (Scotland) Act 2005 and the Fire and Rescue Services (Northern Ireland) Order 2006, rests with the responsible person or duty holder (which is normally a company), rather than with the fire risk assessor.
 However there has been enforcement action taken against Fire Risk Assessors if the responsible person has been considered to have taken all reasonable steps when appointing an assessor, but the assessor has been proved not to be competent.
 This scheme recognises the importance of providing fire risk assessments that comply with an acceptable set of criteria.

-Life Safety Fire Risk Assessment SP205 specifies that organisations have the required technical and quality management capabilities and risk assessment staff meet appropriate criteria.
+Life Safety Fire Risk Assessment SP205 specifies that organisations (including in-house departments and sole traders) have the required technical and quality management capabilities and risk assessment staff meet appropriate criteria.
 The scheme has been designed to meet the requirements of fire risk assessment providers large and small, recognising that there are many individuals working as assessors.

 How to register to BAFE Life Safety Fire Risk Assessment SP205 Scheme

 For detailed scheme information please download BAFE Scheme Reference SP205 Part 1 Life Safety Fire Risk Assessment

 Check requirements.
 Do you have competent systems in place?
 For this scheme you do not need ISO9001 certification.
 However, you are required to have robust Quality Management Systems in place.
 This is explained in the scheme document (Clause 9 – Management System).